procedures

 Myelograms

-In this procedure, the contrast dye is injected into the spinal canal, allowing spinal cord and nerve compression caused by herniated discs or fractures to be seen on an x-ray.
+In this procedure, contrast dye is injected into the spinal canal, allowing spinal cord and nerve compression caused by herniated discs or fractures to be seen on an x-ray.

-Fluoroscopy guided lumbar punctures
+Fluoroscopy-guided lumbar punctures

 Fluoroscopy is a study of moving body structures.
 It’s similar to an x-ray "movie."
 A continuous x-ray beam is passed through the body part being examined, and is transmitted to a TV-like monitor so that the body part and its motion can be seen in detail.